-Although Google assure us that this is only a lightweight signal for the time being, and affects fewer than 1% of global queries, they also know that this announcement is enough to panic people and trigger a mad rush to HTTPS.
+Although Google assures us that this is only a lightweight signal for the time being, and affects fewer than 1% of global queries, they also know that this announcement is enough to panic people and trigger a mad rush to HTTPS.

 It also marks the start of a big change in the way that sites will be built and managed in the future.
 Traditionally, HTTPS has only been beneficial on sites that collect users’ personal data such as credit card details or email addresses, whereas now HTTPS configuration will be of benefit to all sites, even content-only sites and blogs.

 First things first: this is not a major ranking signal at the moment and it may never be significant.
 In the long-term, Google say they ‘may decide to strengthen’ the weight of this signal, but it still currently carries less weight than others like high quality content, and only affects a tiny number of queries.

 Add to that the cost, development and user experience implications of migrating or making changes to a domain: this is not a matter to be rushed.
 So let’s calm ourselves and start with a few simple checks…

 - Verify both HTTP and HTTPS in Search Console: This will be essential for setup and migration to HTTPS.

 - Check if your HTTP or HTTPS domain redirects to the other, and which HTTP status code is used, with a HTTP checking tool like Fetch as DeepCrawl, Fetch as Googlebot, or Web Sniffer.

 - If the domains don’t redirect, check the canonical tags: The canonical tag should always include HTTPS in the URL, even when looking at the HTTP URL.